 Leave them on the baking sheet for 5 minutes before transferring to cool completely.
 If you reach 7-8 minutes and the edges turn brown your cookie will be crisper.

-I hope you fun baking – and eating these cookies!
+I hope you have fun baking – and eating these cookies!
 Happy baking!